 Nylon Kernmantle – a construction with parallel yarns covered by a very thin diamond braided nylon cover – is used by tree care contractors as haul rope, accessory cord, and prusick cord.

-(a) - Nylon ropes have poor dielectric properties, that is, they are more likely than polyester or polypropylene ropes to absorb water and conduct electrical current.
-Nylon ropes should not be used when doing tree trimming or other work near power lines.
+(a) – Nylon rope have poor dielectric properties, that is, they are more likely than polyester or polypropylene ropes to absorb water and conduct electrical current.
+Nylon rope should not be used when doing tree trimming or other work near power lines.